-Colors: colors of white, black, red, gray, tan or navy blue (no stripes of patterns)
+Colors: red, gray, tan, white, navy blue and black (no stripes or patterns)

-Style: crew neck (no hoods), shirts, as defined above, must be worn under all sweatshirts
+Style: crew neck (no hoods): shirts, as defined above, must be worn under all sweatshirts.

 A single manufacturer's emblem/logo (that is sewn into the material) no more than 2 1⁄4 inches is permitted on bottoms and tops provided it is school appropriate.
-School related activity insignia, labels, logos or emblems located on the upper left side of tops are allowed provided they meet the 2 1⁄4 inch requirement.
+School related activity insignia, labels, logos or emblems located on the upper left/right side of tops are allowed provided they meet the 2 1⁄4 inch requirement.

-The following is prohibited:
+The following are prohibited:

-- Tattered, dirty, torn clothing
+- · Tattered, dirty, torn, and/or excessively tight clothing

-- Sunglasses without a physicians note
+- · Sunglasses without a physician's note

+- · Exposed midriffs

-- Exposed undergarments (excluding t-shirt collars)
+- · Undergarments (excluding t-shirt collars)

-- Head gear (caps, hats, sweatbands, bandanas, etc.) worn inside
+- · Head gear (caps, hats, sweatbands, bandanas, etc.)

-- See-through clothing
+- · See-through clothing

-- Exposed midriffs

-- Outerwear worn inside
+- · Outerwear

-- Scarves or infinity scarves

-- Heavy metal chains
+- · Heavy metal chains

-- Clothing with hoods
+- · Clothing with hoods

-- Slippers
+- · Slippers

-- Clothing with pictures and/or wording unless it is school sprit wear (clothing that promotes school and/or athletic community)
+- · Clothing with pictures and/or wording that is not school spirit wear (clothing that promotes school and/or athletic community)

-- Unnatural hair colors or styles that draw attention away from instruction
+- · Unnatural hair colors or styles that draw attention away from instruction

-- Tattoos that include language or images not aligned with our student code of conduct
+- · Tattoos that include language or images not aligned with our student code of conduct

-Exceptions to the aforementioned "Johnnie Wear" policy requirements shall be provided as follows: (1) students participating in a nationally recognized youth organization that establishes its own uniform shall be permitted to wear such uniform on the days that the organization has scheduled functions; (2) school spirit wear, as approved by the building principal; (3) students who are participating on a school-sponsored athletic team who are required to dress formally on game days may be granted exceptions on color and pattern of clothing on those days, (4) students shall be permitted to wear religiously significant clothing which is part of the student's religious practice.
+Exceptions to the aforementioned "Johnnie Wear" policy requirements shall be provided as follows: (1) students participating in a nationally recognized youth organization that establishes its own uniform shall be permitted to wear such uniform on the days that the organization has scheduled functions; (2) school spirit wear, as approved by the building principal, (3) students shall be permitted to wear religiously significant clothing which is part of the student's religious practice.
 Students must notify the school principal, in writing, at the beginning of the school year of the religious requirement pertaining to dress.
-Approval must be by the building principal; and (5) exceptions, other than those on religious grounds, may be approved only upon the prior approval of the building principal.
+Approval must be by the Building Principal, (4) exceptions, other than those on religious grounds, may be approved only upon the prior approval of the building principal.
 Staff members will be given notice of any exceptions to the "Johnnie Wear" policy.

 Students who violate this policy may be sent home or parents may be required to bring alternative clothes for the student to wear.
 Repeated offenses may result in disciplinary action pursuant to the Student Code of Conduct.
-The Building Principal or designee will make the final decision at the building level if a student's attire does not meet the requirements of this policy.
+The Building Principal or designer will make the final decision at the building level if a student's attire does not meet the requirements of this policy.